 Hunting Incident Academy

-The academy is designed to train active wildlife and conservation officers how to properly investigate hunting and shooting incidents and accidents and document the facts to their respective agencies and hunter education staffs.
-For information about future workshops, contact IHEA-USA to host or submit your name as an interested participant for 2015!
+General Information: The academy is designed to train active wildlife and conservation officers how to properly investigate hunting and shooting incidents and accidents and document the facts to their respective agencies and hunter education staffs.
+For information about future workshops, contact IHEA-USA to host or submit your name as an interested participant for 2015 in the Southeast!

 CSI Tools - Hunter Education style!